 1787 Glasgow Golf Club

-Golf on Glasgow Green had been documented back in 1721, in a poem indicating it was common place.
+Golf on Glasgow Green was first documented in 1721, in a poem indicating it was common for it to be played there.

 Although the Glasgow Golf Club was not officially instituted until 1787, when they played for a Silver Club, there is a note in the records of the Burgh of Glasgow in 1760 requesting permission by Patrick Bogle to build an extension to a 'lodge' which was clearly being used as a golf clubhouse on Glasgow Green, indicating a de facto club in operation, in much the same way as at Bruntsfield Links in Edinburgh a few decades earlier.